0xKourama/Elbanna-NP-Notes/Learning/HTB/Writeups/Blackfield/Blackfield.md

 ![got-system-hive](got-system-hive.jpg)

-we can use `evil-winrm` `download` functionality to retrieve the files locally. where can use `impacket`'s `secretsdump.py` script to dump all the creds within.
+we can use `evil-winrm` `download` functionality to retrieve the files to our kali machine. where can use `impacket`'s `secretsdump.py` script to dump all the contents.

 *And down all the hashes go...*

 ![secrets-dump](secrets-dump.jpg)

-*having the domain administrator's hash,* we can easily remote in using **PowerShell Remoting**
+*having the domain administrator's hash,* we can easily remote in using **PowerShell Remoting** and we're admin on the box :D

 ![got-admin](got-admin.jpg)